 An intensive outpatient program is a form of addiction treatment that allows individuals to continue their day-to-day routine and responsibilities.
 These programs are best for people with less severe substance use disorders or as a step down from a higher level of addiction treatment.
 There are several factors to consider when deciding if an intensive outpatient program is right for you.

 Choosing to pursue addiction treatment is one of the most important decisions a person can make.
 However, making that choice is only the first step on the road to recovery.
 There are several more factors that will need to be considered, including what type of treatment is most appropriate.

 One of the most common types of addiction treatment is intensive outpatient programs (IOP).
-This type of treatment can be used as an aftercare program once a person has completed an inpatient program.
+This type of treatment can be used as an aftercare or step down program once a person has completed an inpatient program.
 IOP is also a viable option for individuals with a less severe substance use disorder or who cannot otherwise attend an inpatient program.

 In addition to substance use disorders, IOP can also be used to help overcome mental health disorders, eating disorders, and other dependencies.
 IOP isn’t for everyone, so discussing this option with a doctor is best before making the decision to participate in an outpatient program.

 What Is An Intensive Outpatient Program?

 At Vertava Health, we believe that outpatient care is an extension of our already successful residential/inpatient treatment program.
 We will conduct a clinical assessment with the potential client to determine their appropriate level of care.